Publish Novellas 19 May 2021

 “Yes.
-Soldiers need organs too.
+Soldiers need organs.
 A kidney on the black market can fetch $200,000.
 In exchange for use of a small area of the island, the Indian Navy can request body parts when required,” Isabela says somberly.

 “And you call this being blessed?”
-Caroline says sardonically while walking away to sweep another area.
+Caroline replies sardonically while walking away to sweep another area.

 Brian and Jayson are each holding an armful of sticks when they get about 300 meters from the hospital.
 “Look over there to the north,” Brian tells Jayson.
 “That’s the hospital for surgeries.
 I was in there once for the cornea transplant and again after Leonid broke my bones.”

 “It’s not very conspicuous.
 Can we get any closer?”
 Jayson asks.

 On the way back, Leonid appears from the thick brush.
 He stops them and asks why they are so far from the camp.

 Brian opens his mouth to give an excuse but Leonid stops him.
 “Silence, I am asking Jayson!”